 For the vast majority of fans you’ll find online or at department stores (is that still a thing?), you’ll find the “CFM” measurement listed somewhere.
 CFM stands for “Cubic Feet per Minute” and measures the volume of airflow a fan “pushes” over time.
 So not only does this indicate the speed of the air coming out of the fan, but it also tells you how much air is being moved.
-For triathletes cycling indoors, the speed is slightly more important than the volume—as we’re not moving around at all, a focused airflow works well.
-Also bear in mind that a fan with more CFM might do more than simply cool your face or torso, it might move enough air to get your legs, your back, any papers you have lying around, or whatever.
+For indoor cycling fans, the speed is slightly more important than the volume—as we’re not moving around at all, a focused airflow works well.
+Also bear in mind that a fan with more CFM might do more than simply cool your face or torso, it might also move enough air to get your legs, your back, any papers you have lying around, or whatever.
 Lots of volume and no speed?
-This is great for slightly cooling a big room or circulating air, but it might not be the best fan for indoor cycling as it probably won’t make enough of an impact on your core temperature.
+This is great for slightly cooling a big room or circulating air for another reason—like drying out a wet area—but it might not be the best fan for indoor cycling as it probably won’t make much of an impact on your core temperature.

 To Blade Or Not To Blade

-If you’re someone who trains indoors a lot, you know that it can take forever to set up your workout space properly and little interruptions during your ride can really take the wind out of your sails.
+If you’re someone who trains indoors a lot, you know that it can take forever to set up your workout space properly and little interruptions during your ride can really take the wind out of your sails (literally).
 Keep the wind in your sails, at whatever speed you want, by getting a fan with a remote.
-Better yet, the best fans for cycling indoors keep things simple with WiFi connectivity, so you can use your always nearby smartphone to keep in control—a remote doesn’t do much good if it’s lost behind a workbench.
+Better yet, the best fans for cycling indoors keep things super simple with WiFi connectivity, so you can use your always-nearby smartphone to keep in control—a fan remote doesn’t do much good if it’s lost behind a workbench.

 What’s Your Type?